msupply-foundation/conforma-docs/content/docs/TutorialInternal/reviewingapps.md

 15. You will be asked to confirm, choose <b>Submit</b>.

 #### Progressing the application
-16. If the application has multiple stages of review, it will progress to the next stage, depending on the recommendation or decision made.
-The application may have been sent back to the applicant or it will be ready for the next stage of review.
+16. If the application has multiple stages of review, it will either progress to the next stage, or be sent back to the applicant.

 17. The recommendations and stages of review can be found in the Overview tab of the application.